 Slovakia and Romania

 Romania’s Hungarian ethnic minority advocates “autonomy of the Székely, an area in Transylvania predominantly populated by Hungarians”.
-Autonomy has “been rejected by all political parties in Romania, except the Democratic Union of Hungarians in Romania (UDMR), an integral part of the current government”.
+Autonomy has “been rejected by all political parties in Romania, except the Democratic Union of Hungarians in Romania (RMDSZ), an integral part of the current government”.

 I may never understand complicated Balkan history, wars, and politics.
 A few Serbs have tried to explain the Kosovo situation to me (from their point of view).
 The current Kosovo Serb population is about 100,000, and it’s the second largest ethnic community in Kosovo.
 Many “Kosovo Serbs (mostly near the Serbian border) want to remain part of Serbia, but Serbian majority towns are becoming rare in Kosovo”.